State-of-the-art Restorative Dentistry in Seattle, WA

 At 32 Good Reasons, we offer high-tech and custom-made dentures designed to look great and restore the health and function of your smile!

-Talk to Dr. Barrett and Dr. Schwedhelm today if you’re…
+Talk to our staff today if you’re…

-• Missing 1 or more teeth in your mouth
+- Missing 1 or more teeth in your mouth

-• Unhappy with the appearance of your smile
+- Unhappy with the appearance of your smile

-• Having trouble eating or speaking due to missing teeth
+- Having trouble eating or speaking due to missing teeth

-• Unhappy with your current denture
+- Unhappy with your current denture

 A confident, radiant smile is always important, but it’s especially important for patients wearing dentures.
 Everyone has a different and unique mouth structure.
 For that reason we create customized dentures for every patient, ensuring a natural and aesthetically pleasing look.